SpaceX launches Starship on highest test flight, crash-lands

 SpaceX intends to use Starship to put massive satellites into orbit around Earth, besides delivering people and cargo to the moon and Mars.
 Earlier this year, SpaceX was one of three prime contractors chosen by NASA to develop lunar landers capable of getting astronauts on the moon by 2024.

-Right before Wednesday’s launch, NASA introduced the 18 U.S. astronauts who will train for the Artemis moon-landing program.
+Right before Wednesday’s launch, NASA announced the 18 U.S. astronauts who will train for the Artemis moon-landing program.

 While accepting an award in Berlin last week, Musk said he’s “highly confident” of a human flight to Mars in six years — “if we get lucky, maybe four years.”
 But Musk is the first to admit his timelines can be overly optimistic.